 The Mekong Riverside

 Even in these modern times, this is clearly visible.
 While walking around the streets of Vientiane you might get the impression that it’s a boring city.
 Just take a walk on the Mekong Bay and your presumptions will be completely denied.
 The charm of Vientiane lies at the Mekong Bay.
 It’s here that the boring, generic city transforms into a vibrant and authentic scenery.
-It’s at the Mekong Bay where you truly will experience the Lao way of life.
+It’s at the Mekong Bay where you truly will experience the best of what Vientiane has to offer.

 The French Influence